hoop33/limo/README.md

 * Why the name "limo"?
 	* If you know anything about Hollywood, you know that limos carry . . . stars.

+## Contributing

+Contributions are welcome!
+I've included a makefile that runs tests/lint/etc. to make sure code is clean, so please run `make check` before opening a pull request.

 ## License

 Copyright &copy; 2016 Rob Warner